AyubYUQUW/FlappyBird/README.md

 # FlappyBird
- A game of flappy bird.
+ I created a game of a old school traditional flappy bird using complex JavaScript code.
+ENJOY & GAME ON!.